Why Are Dating Apps So Expensive?

 Related reads:

 How Much Do Dating Apps Cost?
-Do You Need To Pay To Use Dating Sites?
+Do You Need To Pay?

 You don’t need to pay for dating apps, if you think they do, you are not paying attention, have not used enough or are too jaded about dating in general.